vicontiveros00/Helsinki-City-Bike-App/README.md

 Schema for `journeys`:<br>
 ![Journeys schema](media/journeysschema.PNG)<br><br>

-To remove journeys that lasted for less than 10 seconds:<br>
+To remove journeys that lasted for less than 10 seconds in SQL:<br>
 ```
 DELETE
 FROM journeys